Neural engineering: Neural imaging

 Neuroimaging techniques are used to investigate the activity of neural networks, as well as the structure and function of the brain.
-Neuroimaging technologies include functional magnetic resonance imaging (fMRI), magnetic resonance imaging (MRI), positron emission tomography (PET) and computed axial tomography (CAT) scans.
+Macroscale imaging records the activity of regions of the brain, where a region is typically millimeters in size and contains millions of neurons.
+This can be performed on larger brains, including those in humans.
+Macroscale neuroimaging technologies include functional magnetic resonance imaging (fMRI), magnetic resonance imaging (MRI), positron emission tomography (PET), and computed axial tomography (CAT) scans.
 Functional neuroimaging studies are interested in which areas of the brain perform specific tasks. fMRI measures hemodynamic activity that is closely linked to neural activity.
 It is used to map metabolic responses in specific regions of the brain to a given task or stimulus.
-PET, CT scanners, and electroencephalography (EEG) are currently being improved and used for similar purposes.
+PET, CAT scanners, and electroencephalography (EEG) are currently being improved and used for similar purposes.

+In contrast, microscale imaging records the activity of individual neurons.
+This can only be done on much smaller volumes, and either the brain must be exposed (as when this technique is employed on fruit flies) or a transparent organism (such a larval zebrafish) must be used.
+Microscale neuroimaging technologies include calcium imaging and voltage sensitive dyes, including genetically encoded voltage indicators.

 Neural networks

-Scientists can use experimental observations of neuronal systems and theoretical and computational models of these systems to create neural networks with the hopes of modeling neural systems in as realistic a manner as possible.
-Neural networks can be used for analyses to help design further neurotechnological devices.
-Specifically, researchers handle analytical or finite element modeling to determine nervous system control of movements and apply these techniques to help patients with brain injuries or disorders.
-Artificial neural networks can be built from theoretical and computational models and implemented on computers from theoretically derived equations or experimental results of observed behavior of neuronal systems.
-Models might represent ion concentration dynamics, channel kinetics, synaptic transmission, single neuron computation, oxygen metabolism, or application of dynamic system theory.
-Liquid-based template assembly was used to engineer 3D neural networks from neuron-seeded microcarrier beads.
+Scientists can use experimental observations of neuronal systems, and theoretical and computational models of these systems, to create neural networks in the hopes of modeling neural systems in as realistic a manner as possible.
+One approach uses the observed neural network (the connectome) and attempts to predict detailed nervous system activation and behavior in response to a stimulus.

+Artificial neural networks can be also be used for analyses to help understand or design neurotechnological devices, even if the neural network is not modelled on that of the biological nervous system.
+These networks can be built and trained based on theoretical and computational models and used to match or predict theoretically derived equations or experimental results of observed behavior of neuronal systems.
+Such models can compute or represent a wide variety of phenomena, such as ion concentration dynamics, channel kinetics, synaptic transmission, single-neuron computation, oxygen metabolism, or application of dynamical systems theory.